Month: July 2014

 For me, in 1989, during an extraordinary dark night of the Soul that little girl was who was left after a coma had peeled away those layers of my pretend self that I clung too and that created my personality.
 From food poisoning to an auto-immune disease called Guillain-Barré Syndrome I fought for my life for six months.
 When the worse was finally over it was that little girl alone, in that broken body, who rode a wheelchair out of the hospital to a personal world that had completely changed while she slept in a coma.
 All those layers for the last 42 years stripped away like driftwood in a sand storm of struggle to survive the last six months.
 No preferences remained.
 I didn’t know what TV shows I liked, what perfume I loved, what type of clothes I wanted to wear or what food I liked.
 Nothing left but the little girl.
 Who was I?
 Who would I become?
 But, that little girl still knew some things and slowly I began to piece myself back together.
 I remembered the love of animals and how they healed me when my son brought home a tiny orphan black and white kitten on my third day home who he named KIWI.
 I remembered my Mother’s constant advice to an impossible solution as “where there’s a will, there’s a way” rang in my ears with every painful exercise I accomplished.

 I was confused and I was angry and that frustration was my motivator.
 I refused to be the victim.
 I began observing people in my environment like the mentally abusive relationship I was in and began eliminating those I no longer trusted.
 My children began coming home from temporary placement with family making the love of a tight-knit family the most powerful surge of determination of all.
-Even my 13-year-old daughter who had been diagnosed the first month of my coma with non-Hodgkin lymphoma and in remission on her way home from Arizona where she was with her father for treatment.
+Even my 13-year-old daughter who had been diagnosed the first month of my coma with non-Hodgkin lymphoma was in remission and on her way home from Arizona where she was with her father for treatment.
 The energizing feel of music, the desire to teach my children to be survivors, and the thrill of learning something new all infused me with eagerness to set new goals.
 My Mother had always been my rock but her own illness trapped her in another state.
 Nevertheless her words sang to me every day of this crisis, “God doesn’t give you more than you can handle”.
 All of this is my little girl, the real me, the one who no one can destroy.
 What I lost were only layers formed in the moments of day to day living.

 But, there was so much to repair, so much to endure and even though I had made it home it didn’t feel like I was in control of my own life most days.
 I could not comprehend the “system” with all its rules and jargon and limiting criteria.
 I fought being dependent on anything or anyone usually costing me precious time and help.
 I struggled and I cried and wondered what would become of me.